-- 163 Production Processes.
-(3) A. A study of the use of basic tools and machines, to include hand tools and portable power tools.
+TTF.
+163 Production Processes.
+(3) A.

+A study of the use of basic tools and machines, to include hand tools and portable power tools.
 Skills, care, and safety will be stressed.
 Students will complete a series of exercises that will cause them to demonstrate their skills and knowledge.
+2 Lee 2 Lab.

-2 Lec/2 Lab. - 233 Problem Solving and Design.
-(3) A. Prerequisites: TEC 190 and TTE 163.
+TTE 233 Problem Solving and Design, (3) A. Prerequisites: TEC 190 and TTE 163.
 Study and application of the principles of three-dimensional design related to various media, emphasis on experimentation and problem solving in developing and construction design solutions.
 Technical illustration techniques to include pencil rendering, ink delineation, and other methods.
-2 Lec/2 Lab. - 261 Foundations of Career and Technical Education.
-(3) A. A study of the historical, philosophical, economical, sociological, and psychological foundations of career and technical education related to elementary, secondary, and post-secondary education. - 361 Course Materials in Technology Education.
-(3) A. The preparation of instructional materials and instructional techniques, including the development and use of instructional media.
-The content will include the development of curricula at appropriate levels of education and appropriate laboratory activities - 461 Communication Systems.
-(3) A. Prerequisites/Corequisite: EET 251 and TTE 361.
+2 Led 2 Lab

+TTF 461 Communication Systems, (3) A, Prerequisites/Corequisite FET 251 and CTF 361.
 A course for the technology education teacher related to the communication industry and related occupations.
 The content will include the concepts and principles of communication systems and the impact of this industry on society.
+2 Lee 2 Lab.

-2 Lec/2 Lab. - 462 Manufacturing Systems.
-(3) A. Prerequisites/Corequisite: TTE 163 and 361.
+TTE 462 Manufacturing Systems.
+(3) A. Prerequisites/Corequisite: TTE 163 and CTE 361.
 A course for the technology education teacher related to the occupations, materials, processes, and tools found in manufacturing industries.
 Laboratory sessions include designing, operation, and management of a simulated manufacturing activity.
-2 Lec/2 Lab. - 464 Related Technology Systems.
-(3) A. Prerequisites: TTE 361.
+2 Lec/2 Lab.

+TTE 464 Related Technology Systems.
+(3) A. Prerequisite: CTE 361.
 A course for the technology education teacher related to the transportation and power industry to include related occupations.
-The

-- content will include power mechanics, electrical theory and power, and fluid power, as these relate to the industry.
-2 Lec/2 Lab. - 465 Construction Systems.
-(3) A. Prerequisites: TTE 163 and 361.
+The content will include power mechanics, electrical theory and power, and fluid power, as these relate to the industry.
+2 Lec/2 Lab.

+TTE 465 Construction Systems.
+(3) A. Prerequisites: TTE 163 and CTE 361.
 A course for the technology education teacher related to the construction industry, its related occupations, and its function in today's economy.
 The content will include activities in basic carpentry, electrical wiring, plumbing, masonry, and structural building techniques.
 2 Lec/2 Lab.